Dreamer474747/Dreamer474747.github.io/calculator/READme.md

 [link to the creator of the figma file](https://www.figma.com/@julihabif)

-# Changes different from the ui
+# Things from my mini-project's ui that are different from the oreginal ui

 ### 1.the font of the numbers is different from the ui.